sri18-cmd/AI-Interview-Assistant/docs/blueprint.md

 # **App Name**: AI Interview Assistant
+#intial idea , but all details are there in read me file , once check read me file for clarification
 ## Core Features:

 - Resume Parsing: Upload a resume (PDF or DOCX), extract Name, Email, and Phone number.